maban/styleguides/_resourceexample/wordpress.md

 - frontend
 ---

-A baseline for contributing CSS, HTML, Javascript, and PHP to WordPress Core
+A baseline for contributing CSS, HTML, JavaScript, and PHP to WordPress Core